ShieldQuest/ShieldQuest/README.md

 - Advancing through CompTIA certifications and college IT coursework
 - Building skills in Java, Python, SQL, and basic automation
-- Developing secure and efficient programming habits
-- Creating small financial tools and OOP-based applications
+- Creating financial tools and OOP-based applications
-- Organizing my work as I prepare larger projects for publication

----

-## 🛠️ Skills & Tools

-**Languages:** Java, Python, SQL
-**Tools:** Eclipse IDE, GitHub
-**Interests:** FinTech automation, data analysis, backend logic, and financial decision support

 ---